VendelinFilip/MBLS207-Tutorial-2/09-Searches_regex.md

 $ grep -l GAATTC *.seq > ../sandbox/has_EcoRI.txt
 ```

-### 9.5.
+## 9.5.
 Refining the behaviour of grep

-There are a variety of other useful arguments that modify the behaviour of grep; you can explore these in the grep manual page with `man grep`.
+There are a variety of other useful arguments that modify the behaviour of `grep`; you can explore these in the `grep` manual page with `man grep`.
 Many of these are also listed in the table in Appendix 3, and some are listed here (Table 2).
-One of the most helpful is the argument -c, which will cause grep to output the number of lines which contain the specified pattern rather than the lines themselves.
+One of the most helpful is the argument `-c`, which will cause grep to output the number of lines which contain the specified pattern rather than the lines themselves.

 When searching through a long file it can be helpful to see not only the lines that contain your pattern of interest, but also where the lines are in the file.
-By default, grep will output the lines in the order they are encountered, but -n adds further location information by prepending the line numbers to the output.
+By default, `grep` will output the lines in the order they are encountered, but `-n` adds further location information by prepending the line numbers to the output.

 These arguments can be used in combination with the others mentioned above (-i and -v).
 The -v option is important for some tasks.
 Instead of trying to figure out the regular expression to search for “lines that don’t contain >” (Hmm... "^[^>]*$"?), you can just run a grep command for ">" with the -v option.
 You also don’t have to think about how to make a grep search that matches lines with three different items – just chain together three independent searches with the pipe, and the final output will be a consensus.